 A subset of the Socially Responsible Investing movement, Biblically Responsible Investing offers many ways in which investors can be assured that their money is not being used to generate profits and dividends through unsavory activities.
 Below are thumbnail sketches of the most prominent BRI firms.

 “Our commitment, first to our Lord, is that we will not invest a single penny into any company that violates our screens,” the Plan’s website says.
-A list of companies and how they fare under the screens can be found at the Know Your Investments page on the Timothy Plan website.29 The Timothy Plan directs some of its earnings to support a dozen different ministries.30
+A list of companies and how they fare under the screens can be found at the Know Your Investments page on the Timothy Plan website.29 The distributor of the Timothy Plan, Timothy Partners directs some of its earnings to support a dozen different ministries.30

 MMA Praxis Funds – Founded in 1994 by Mennonite Mutual Aid, the Funds are managed by Everence Financial, “a Christian-based, member-owned financial services organization that offers banking, insurance, investments, asset management, financial planning and other financial services with community benefits and stewardship education.”31